Saeidshahriari/BankingV2/README.md

 - `BankAccount` — balance keeping with deposit/withdraw semantics.
 - `BankTest` — JUnit 4 tests that exercise typical user flows (login/logout, deposits, withdrawals, transfers, and edge cases).

-> ⚠️ Note: The files you shared are *version 2* of the assignment.
-If you add or rename methods, please also update the tests accordingly.

 ---

 ## Quick start